 - Try to reduce your stress.
 I have a few posts to help you with that – 7 Simple Ways to Relieve Stress and 8 Tips to Help You Manage Your Stress.
 I also have a free Stress-Relieving Protocol you can download with 5 steps to help you relieve stress and start healing that metabolism!

 - Make sure you are nourishing your body well.
 Eat real, whole foods full of the nutrients your body needs.

 - Eat often enough.
 Shoot for breakfast within an hour of waking and food every 3-4 hours after that.

 - Prepare your foods well so that they’re easier to digest and not as much work for your gut to break down.
 Soak, sprout, and cook your grains, beans, nuts, and seeds and cook your veggies.
 Breaking down hard-to-digest foods is a stressor on your gut.
 While you’re healing your metabolism, it’s important to be really conscious on reducing stress and making things easier on your body.
 So you may need to actually eat less fiber-rich foods like celery and kale and more juicy foods like oranges, strawberries, honey, and maple syrup.

 - Take some deep breaths and relax before you eat.
 Deep breathing helps your body switch into it’s parasympathetic nervous system, or rest-and-digest mode.
 Being in a relaxed state allows your body to focus on digestion, instead of running from an angry bear!

 I hope you found these tips helpful and you find success with healing your metabolism and, therefore, your gut health!
-Follow me on Instagram for more content and be on the lookout for my upcoming course with a step-by-step guide on healing your metabolism.
+Follow me on Instagram for more metabolism-healing content.